A selection of publications recently supported by the Foundation

 • internationally known speakers for symposia.

-In relation to catalogue projects, preference will be given to exhibitions which will tour a cluster of venues, sharing costs, staff and experience
+In relation to catalogue projects, preference will be given to exhibitions which will tour multiple venues, sharing costs, staff and experience.

-Applications for international travel should only be made through the Darling Travel Grant / International program - see Application Procedures below.
+Applications for international travel can only be made through the Darling Travel Grant / International program - see Application Procedures below.

 What we don't do